 - Nadavattom: The ritualized entry of the performers onto the pandal.

-The duration of the performance—lasting from dusk until dawn across four consecutive nights—is more than a display of cultural fidelity; it constitutes a ritualized test of physical endurance.5 This structure reinforces the original requirement for vigilance and physical fitness necessary for a martial force.
-Furthermore, the commitment required for this lengthy, multi-day undertaking demands maximum community involvement and collaboration, which significantly strengthens the social bonds and collective identity of the participating villages.
+The duration of the performance — lasting from dusk until dawn across four consecutive nights — is more than a display of cultural fidelity; it constitutes a ritualized test of physical endurance.
+This structure reinforces the original requirement for vigilance and physical fitness necessary for a martial force, while the commitment required for this lengthy, multi-day undertaking demands maximum community involvement and collaboration.

 |---|---|---|---|